 Mixed incontinence

-As the name suggests, this is a mix of the two types above.
-You have both stress leaks AND uncontrollable urgency.
-It affects about 25% of women with incontinence, and it can be especially frustrating because symptoms vary a lot depending on the time of day and the situation.
+As the name suggests, this combines both types above.
+You experience stress leaks AND uncontrollable urgency.
+Mixed incontinence affects about 25% of women with incontinence, and it can be especially frustrating because symptoms vary a lot depending on the time of day and the situation.

 Why does it happen?
-Often after years of untreated stress incontinence, or during menopause when the drop in estrogen affects both muscle tone and the bladder lining.
+It often develops after years of untreated stress incontinence, or during menopause when the drop in estrogen affects both muscle tone and the bladder lining.

-Solutions that work: you need a combined approach with both pelvic floor rehab AND bladder training.
-Local hormone treatment is sometimes recommended by your gynecologist.
-As for protection, you need to adapt based on your daily activities.
+Solutions that work: a combined approach is needed, including both pelvic floor rehab and bladder training.
+Local hormone treatment is sometimes recommended by your OB-GYN.
+For daily protection, you may need to adapt based on your activities.

 Overflow incontinence

-This is the least common form in women (under 5% of cases), but it requires real medical care quickly.
-Your bladder never empties fully and ends up “overflowing” continuously.
+This is the least common form in women (under 5% of cases), but it requires prompt medical attention.
+The bladder never empties fully and ends up "overflowing" continuously.

 Why does it happen?
 Severe prolapse can compress the urethra and prevent normal emptying.
 Neurological disorders can stop the bladder from contracting properly.
-Certain medications can also cause this problem.
+Certain medications can also contribute.

 What does it look like?
-You constantly feel like your bladder is full, even right after using the restroom.
+You constantly feel like your bladder is full, even right after using the bathroom.
 Leaks are continuous, drop by drop.
-Your urine stream is weak, and you sometimes need to push to get anything out.
+Your urine stream is weak, and you sometimes need to strain to get anything out.

-Solutions that work: in this case, you truly need to see a doctor or urologist quickly.
-The professional must treat the underlying cause, because leaving it untreated can lead to infections or kidney problems.
+Solutions that work: in this case, you truly need to see a doctor or urologist without delay.
+A clinician must treat the underlying cause, because leaving it untreated can lead to infections or kidney complications.

 Female urinary leaks: the main causes